The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 Now the NNPC would ship the crude oil product using their vessels to the refinery wherever they are in the world.

-Step 6: NNPC Pays You A Minimum Of $1 Commission Per Barrel Sold
+Step 6: You Are Paid A Minimum Of $1 Commission Per Barrel Sold

-After shipment is complete and the NNPC has received payment, they’d then pay your partner company with the allocation, at least $1 per barrel, which the company, based on your agreement with them, would then credit your company’s bank account.
+After shipment is complete and the NNPC has received payment, the buyer would also then pay your partner company with the allocation, at least $1 per barrel, which the company, based on your agreement with them, would then credit your company’s bank account.
+If your banking coordinates were listed in the SPA, the crude oil buyer would also pay your commissions directly.

 The interesting part of the crude oil brokerage business is most supplies are always in millions of barrels.
-So if your transaction covered 12 million barrels of crude oil, for instance, the NNPC would pay at least $12 million Dollars in commissions, since payment is priced at a minimum of $1 per barrel.
-Based on your agreement with the owner of the allocation, you could pay them $1 million dollars and walk away with $11 million dollars.
+So if your transaction covered 12 million barrels of crude oil, for instance, the crude oil buyer would pay at least $12 million Dollars in commissions, since payment is priced at a minimum of $1 per barrel.
+Since there’s usually a total commission of about $4 to be paid in every transaction, if you’re not in a long list of brokers, you could earn at least $1 per barrel, making it a full $12 million Dollars.

 If you’re lucky enough, you could get a much larger contract that covers a monthly supply to the refinery for a period of time, possibly running into years.